Song requests, music through your Twitch chat bot

 feature and use the«Settings»

-button at the right-hand side of the feature to drop-down its menu.
-In the drop-down menu select the«Channel blacklist»
+button on the right-hand side of the feature to open its menu. - In the menu, select the

 option, which will open up the blacklist menu. - Find the